Ken Dugan Field at Stephen Lee Marsh Stadium

 A former pitcher for the Purple and Gold, he began his coaching career as a student assistant coach in 2008 after suffering a career-ending arm injury the previous season.
 That year the Bisons claimed the Atlantic Sun Tournament Championship advancing to the NCAA Tournament where Lipscomb downed eventual College World Series runner up Georgia in the first round.

 Assistant Coach: Lipscomb University

-Brian Ryman enters his second year as the director of operations for the Lipscomb athletics department.
+Brian Ryman enters his fifth year as the director of operations for the Lipscomb athletics department.

 Ryman served as director of baseball operations in 2006.
 He was named an assistant coach for the 2007 and 2008 seasons before returning as director of baseball operations in 2009 and 2010.
 In 2011 Ryman began to serve as the Director of Operations for the entire department as well as director of baseball operations.

 Ryman’s responsibilities with the baseball program include managing baseball camps, over seeing fundraising, team travel, on-campus recruiting, and summer league placement for the Lipscomb players.